 When it comes to Agile, tell your people that they’ll finish what they started and they won’t have to deal with changing requirements and scope creep—that’ll get them excited.
 Actually delivering on that promise will then keep them engaged and motivated.
 Once you do this, get out of their way.

-One of the principles of Agile development methodology is to build projects around motivated people.
+One of the principles of the Agile development methodology is to build projects around motivated people.
 Give them the environment and support they need, and trust them to get the job done correctly.
 Can you do that?
 Can you trust your folks to get things done correctly without being told how to do it?
 Yes?
 Then you have cleared change’s biggest hurdle.

 Congratulations!
 Most companies never get this far.